ETdoFresh/Blog/content/post/import/2019-02-06-2019-february-progress-report.md

 ---

 2019 is off to a great start.
-I think I&#8217;ll just list out good stuff, and then list out what I should focus on this month.
+I think I'll just list out good stuff, and then list out what I should focus on this month.

   * Did all my training runs/jogs for Crescent City Classic
   * Been keeping track of my input calories into my body using MyFitnessPal